fmarquie/resume/README.md

 # Florent Marquier

-## Lead developer JAVA on the search engine
+## Lead developer JAVA on a search engine

 # Experience